What is color Psychology?

 2. Green for Boosting Productivity

-Low wavelength colors like green and blue have been shown in scientific studies to improve focus, and efficiency.
+Low wavelength colors, colors that help you focus like green and blue have been shown in scientific studies to improve focus, and efficiency.

 Green is especially useful for home office workers who spend a lot of time in front of the screen, as it lessens eye fatigue.